gleich/Hack-Club-GP/README.md

 ## 👩👱 Contributing

 We would love to have your contribution!
-Unless its something super small or a critical bug fix please make an issue so we can discuss it before hand.
-We don't want you to waist time working on something just for it not to be added.
-Just make sure you run `flutter pub run import_sorter:main` before submitting a PR in the future
+Unless it's something super small or a critical bug fix, please make an issue so we can discuss it before hand.
+We don't want you to waste time working on something.
+Just make sure you run `flutter pub run import_sorter:main` before submitting a PR in the future!